 Filling the need between minimally invasive facial rejuvenation and surgery

 A responsible program of nonsurgical skin rejuvenation, started early, helps to forestall these changes.
 Neuromodulator (Botox) injections keep dynamic wrinkles from developing from repeated frowning, squinting, or puckering.
 Injectable dermal fillers maintain volume and smooth wrinkles.
-Chemical peels, PRP (platelet rich plasma), and laser skin resurfacing revitalize the complexion.
+PRP (platelet rich plasma) and laser skin resurfacing revitalize the complexion.
 Yet time marches on.
 Even skin that has had excellent care will eventually show signs of aging.

 Facelift surgery involves surgical excision of loose skin and tightening of underlying muscles.